All Episodes

 I didn't know what I was doing.

-You didn't know that they're eating.
+You didn't know they were 18.

 Yeah, you had no idea they were law enforcement.